NathanLouth/LANParty/guide.md

 I won't cover the details of installing Windows in this guide, since it's common knowledge.

 ### Avoiding Microsoft Sign-in

-*Note: This section is about Windows 11 specifically.
-I've heard mixed reports on whether this is still possible in Windows 11.
-I have not tried Windows 11 yet.*

 When Windows 11 boots for the first time, it'll try to force you to sign in with a Microsoft account.
 This is NOT what you want.
 Your machines are intended for use by guests, and you probably don't want to force your guests to log into their own Microsoft account.
 You could set up Windows using an online account and then create a local account later, but it's much cleaner to avoid signing into an online account at all.